Cynthia Leitich Smith: Jingle Dancer

-Jingle Dancer, illustrated by Cornelius Van Wright and Ying-Hwa Hu, is a picture book for ages 4 and up.
-Published in 2000 by Morrow/HarperCollins, the book was a finalist for the Oklahoma Book Award, a runner-up for the Western Writers of America Storyteller Award, and is listed as a Notable Children's Trade Book in the Field of Social Studies, on the 2002 Texas 2x2 list, and on the 2002 Michigan Reader's Choice Award List.
+Jingle Dancer, illustrated by Cornelius Van Wright and Ying-Hwa Hu, is a picture book published in 2000 by Morrow/HarperCollins.
+The book was a finalist for the Oklahoma Book Award, a runner-up for the Western Writers of America Storyteller Award, and is listed as a Notable Children's Trade Book in the Field of Social Studies, on the 2002 Texas 2x2 list, and on the 2002 Michigan Reader's Choice Award List.

 Rain Is Not My Indian Name

 Rain Is Not My Indian Name is a realistic novel for ages 10 and up.
 Upon its publication by HarperCollins, Smith was recognized as 2001 Writer of the Year by Wordcraft Circle of Native Writers and Storytellers.
 Like Jingle Dancer, it was a finalist for the Oklahoma Book Award.
 An audio book version of this title is available from Listening Library/Random House.

 Indian Shoes

 Indian Shoes is a chapter book for ages 7 and up.
 Published in 2002 by HarperCollins, it was selected for inclusion on the NEA Native American Book List.
 It is also listed as a Notable Children's Trade Book in the Field of Social Studies, the 2003 Best Children's Books of the Year by Bank Street College of Education, and Choices 2003 by the Cooperative Children's Book Center.